 The Administrative Division is responsible for coordinating overall IPUC activities.
-The division includes the three commissioners, a policy strategist, a commission secretary, an executive director, and support personnel.
+The division includes the three commissioners, three policy strategists, a commission secretary, an executive director, and support personnel.

-The policy strategist is an executive level position reporting directly to the commissioners with policy and technical consultation and research support regarding major regulatory issues in the areas of electricity, telecommunications, water and natural gas.
-The strategist also is charged with developing comprehensive policy strategy, providing assistance and advice on major litigation before the commission, public agencies and organizations.
+The policy strategists are executive level positions reporting directly to the commissioners with policy and technical consultation and research support regarding major regulatory issues in the areas of electricity, telecommunications, water and natural gas.
+Strategists are also charged with developing comprehensive policy strategy, providing assistance and advice on major litigation before the commission, public agencies and organizations.

-Contact Stephen Goodson, policy strategist, at 1-208-334-0323.
+Contact Stephen Goodson, policy strategist, at 1-208-334-0354.